 Born in 1873, on the anniversary of Charles Darwin's birthday, to a hard-working farming family, Barnum Brown had to wait several days for a name while his parents and siblings quibbled over what to call him.
 Consumed with excitement over the traveling circus show, his older brother suggested naming the baby boy after the illustrious P.T.
 Barnum.
 The decision proved prophetic.
 Brown enjoyed a spectacularly successful 66-year career in paleontology, including his post as curator for the American Museum of Natural History, where he was largely responsible for the museum's multi-ton collection of dinosaur fossils.

-Brown's parents wanted to give their son a good education, and they sent him to high school (not available everywhere) in the nearby town of Carbondale.
+Brown's parents wanted to give their son a good education, and they sent him to high school (not available everywhere) in the nearby town of Carbondale, Kansas.
 After high school, he attended Kansas University and in 1894, he began hunting fossils under the direction of paleontologist Samuel Wendell Williston.
 The following year, he worked with Williston again, to retrieve a Triceratops skull from Wyoming.
 Williston wrote of Brown: